redis/docs/content/commands/cf.reserve/index.md

 <details open><summary><code>capacity</code></summary>

 Estimated capacity for the filter.

 Capacity is rounded to the next `2^n` number.

 The filter will likely not fill up to 100% of it's capacity.
 Make sure to reserve extra capacity if you want to avoid expansions.
 </details>

 ## Optional arguments

 <details open><summary><code>BUCKETSIZE bucketsize</code></summary>

 Number of items in each bucket.

 A higher bucket size value improves the fill rate but also causes a higher error rate and slightly slower performance.

+`bucketsize` is an integer between 1 and 255.
 The default value is 2.
 </details>

 <details open><summary><code>MAXITERATIONS maxiterations</code></summary>

 Number of attempts to swap items between buckets before declaring filter as full and creating an additional filter.

 A low value is better for performance and a higher number is better for filter fill rate.

+`maxiterations` is an integer between 1 and 65535.
 The default value is 20.
 </details>

 <details open><summary><code>EXPANSION expansion</code></summary>

-When a new filter is created, its size is the size of the current filter multiplied by `expansion`, specified as a non-negative integer.
+When a new filter is created, its size is the size of the current filter multiplied by `expansion`.

+`expansion` is an integer between 0 and 32768.
+The default value is 1.

 Expansion is rounded to the next `2^n` number.
-The default value is `1`.
 </details>

 ## Return value